PrestaShop/docs/themes/_index.md

 The default PrestaShop installation offers the neutral "Classic theme", enabling merchants to quickly and freely start their activity, whatever their business line.

 Several marketplaces are available to get PrestaShop themes.
-As a graphic designer/front developer, you can put your themes up for sale on this marketplaces.
+As a graphic designer/front developer, you can put your themes up for sale on these marketplaces.

 {{% children %}}